AppDaemon/appdaemon/docs/API.md

   module: api
 ```

-Within the App, AppDaemon is expecting to find a methon in the class called `api_call()` - this method will be invoked by a succesful API call into AppDaemon, and the request data will be passed into the function.
+Within the App, AppDaemon is expecting to find a method in the class called `api_call()` - this method will be invoked by a succesful API call into AppDaemon, and the request data will be passed into the function.
 Note that for a pure API App, there is no need to do anything in the `initialize()` function, although it must exist.
 Here is an example of a simple hello world API App:

 ```python
 import appdaemon.appapi as appapi